Skip to main content

 Q: When the siren sounds, do the number of up/down tones mean a different emergency, eg: 3 times means vehicle crash, 4 times means fire, 5 times means medical, etc?

-A: No, the siren will sound as long as it does until it is shut off.
+A: No. The siren will sound as long as it does until it is shut off.
 The number of up/down tones doesn't reflect the type of emergency at all.

 Q: Then, how do you know what the emergency is?